RezkyKam50/NuTreeMap/README.md

 # Notice
-> The code is still not production ready and risks data inaccuracy due to limited training data availibility.
+> The project is still not production ready and risks data inaccuracy due to limited training data availibility, refer to 'metricsplot/' folder.

 # Running the project
 uv pip install -r requirements.txt <br>